 Today's mission is to drive down the coast and see fishing villages, and we have good news and bad news.
 But first, we stopped by the local UNESCO World Heritage site in Tanumshede (where we're staying) to see rock carvings from 1000BC or so.
 As you would expect, you go into these exhibits / parks not too excited about it (oh boy, rock drawings..) and come out with an appreciation of how far we have come, or not..
 The ocean was higher so there was water where there are now farms.
 These folks did not yet have written language so they drew pictures.
 There was gobs of god stuff, horses dragging the sun around, etc, which helped explain the unknown, as more religions did/do.
 These guys happened to scrawl their stuff on rocks with other harder rocks and now it is up to anthropologists (detectives) to try and figure out what they were trying to say.
 It is important to stand there looking at something someone scratched out 3000 years ago and see them as not much different then yourself (food, shelter, family, worry, status, all the same things but we have different stuff (cars, houses, iPods,...).
 The other interesting side note is that due to the sulpher and nitrogen from industrial pollution (specifically a 2011 Ford Fiesta Diesel Car), the rock is breaking down and they are starting to cover them up so they do not erode.
 Same thing we heard about the Roman ruins and same reason Lincoln's nose hairs at Mt Rushmore stopped growing (made that one up).
+We rented bikes to go visit those spots and the first bike I got had really loose handlebars so they got me the wrong wrench, then another bike that was not there, so they felt bad, gave us something free from the gift shop cause they felt bad, and then I got a working bike.

 The village that was the most quaint (not too over the top) was Fjallbacka.
 Another nice one that everyone raved about, very rich, but also had the nicest rock islands (picture above) was Smogen.